woc-hack/tutorial/README.md

 and the number of aliases and the list are also included in the record.

-Alongside this, there is a similar collection for projects on WoC (P_metadata.S) that contains the total number of authors on the project, the total number of commits, the total number of files, the distribution of languages used, the first and last time there was a commit to the project in Unix Timestamp based on version S of
+Alongside this, there is a similar collection for projects on WoC (P_metadata.T) that contains the total number of authors on the project, the total number of commits, the total number of files, the distribution of languages used, the first and last time there was a commit to the project in Unix Timestamp based on version S of